bradhowes/keystrokecountdown/src/articles/translate/index.md

 run in a Node.js process.
 Keyboard Maestro reads the output of the Node.js process and puts it into the __System Clipboard__, replacing the text that was there with its translation.

-Both macros are configured to appear in the _global macro palette_, which appears in the Keyboard Maestro menubar item.
-However, one can also make this appear when a key sequence is pressed, which in my setup is the function key `F12`.
+Both macros are configured to appear in the _global macro palette_.
+The global macro palette will appear when a key sequence is pressed, which in my setup is the function key `F12`.

 ![](ShowPalette.png)